ADVISORY BOARD MEMBERS:

 Minette Nelson is the founder of the Filmmaker Fund, based in Northern California.
 For 15 years Ms. Nelson honed her production skills creating commercials for national and multinational clients.
 The results of that work were profiled in Advertising Age and New York Magazine.
 She then turned her expertise to the nonprofit sector both as a marketing consultant and producer, and has served on the boards of several organizations.
 In 2012, shortly after forming a documentary film fund with philanthropist David Eckles, she approached director Marc Silver with the story that eventually became "3 ½ Minutes."
 It was chosen to premiere at the 2015 Sundance Film Festival.

 Craig Newmark is a Web pioneer, philanthropist, speaker and, by his estimation, one of America's most recognized nerds.
 In 1995 he founded craigslist, which to date has seen more than 5 billion classified ads posted.
 In 2012 he was inducted into the Internet Hall of Fame.
 In 2016 he created the Craig Newmark Foundation, a private foundation to promote philanthropy and civic engagement through a number of initiatives.
 He was born in Morristown, N.J., and received degrees in computer science from Case Western Reserve University.
-He lives in San Francisco.
+He lives in San Francisco and New York.

 Peter Nicks is an Emmy Award-winning shooter/director known for his courageous cinéma vérité style.
 He directed/produced "The Waiting Room," which was released theatrically in 2012 to critical acclaim and won numerous honors including the Truer Than Fiction Independent Spirit award.
 Mr. Nicks is a 2015 United States Artist Fellow and is currently in the midst of creating a trilogy of immersive films exploring the interconnected narratives of health care, criminal justice and education in Oakland, Calif.
 The second of those films, focused on the Oakland police, won Mr. Nicks the best director award from the 2017 Sundance film festival.
 He has a master of journalism degree from the UC Berkeley Graduate School of Journalism.